jaxio/jaxio.github.com/en/services.md

 <a href="/en/contact-us.html">Contact us</a>, we would be happy to discuss that with you.

-### Support
+### Commercial Support

-We provide different support packages with specific service level agreements for Celerio product.
+We provide different commercial support packages with specific service level agreements for Celerio product.

 <a href="/contact.html">Contact us</a>, we could help you to select the best offer for your needs.

-### Training

-You would like to attend a training class introducing Celerio and covering the code that it generates?

-You may be interested in our training offer with our partner <a href="http://www.zenika.com/formation_celerio.php">Zenika</a>